arkency/posts/posts/2018-05-14-rewriting-deprecated-apis-with-parser-gem.md

 kind: article
 publish: false
 author: Paweł Pacana
-tags: [ 'ruby', 'parser', 'AST', 'rails_event_store' ]
+tags: ['ruby', 'parser', 'AST', 'rails_event_store' ]
 newsletter: :arkency_form

 ---

 In upcoming [Rails Event Store](https://railsevenstore.org) release we're going to deprecate existing reader methods.
-They'll be replaced in favor of fluent query interface -- popularized by ActiveRecord.
+They'll be replaced in favor of fluent query interface — popularized by ActiveRecord.
 In order to make this transition a bit easier, we've prepared a script to transform given codebase to utilize new APIs.

 <!-- more -->